 Editors note 2018: Rhode Island has not abolished common law marriage, as of this date.
 However, Rhode Island Family Court judges do not like common law marriage!
 The RI Supreme Court does not like common law marriage.
 It is very difficult to prove common law marriage in Rhode Island.
 In order to establish a common law marriage, you need a tremendous amount of documentary evidence establishing the marriage.
 If you do not have a lot of tangible evidence then you need one or more “smoking guns” such as: filing federal taxes jointly as a married couple or an affidavit establishing the marriage.
 The Rhode Island Supreme Court has on numerous occasions asked the RI legislature to abolish common law marriage.
-In the recent case of Luis v.
+In the recent RI divorce case of Luis v.
 Gaugler, a RI family Court justice determined that there was a common law marriage in a lengthy decision.
 In Luis v Gaugler, the RI Supreme Court overturned that decision and determined that a common law marriage did not exist.